pondrejk/dizzer/chap3-vis_challenges-density.md

 - screen size and aspect ratio determines the working space for the map, zoomlevel for the initial screen size
 - predictable number of variants

+In Bertin's time, the available extent for the map was determined early in the production process in the choice of the page format an then remained constant.
+Digital cartographers now cannot rely on

 3. axis of data change
 - updating the displayed data as a result of (a) data change or as a result of (b) user interaction
 - (a) may be unpredictable (b) limited number of options but combinations can quickly add up
 - (b) changes in displayed layers, changes in hierarchy (drill down ...)
 - influenced by 1. and 2.
 - screen barrier / visual barrier

+The fourth unspoken constraint is the axis of cartographer's ability, as the failure to adjust symbolization to say scale changes can create illegibility even in cases when the screen space is sufficient and the data load is moderate.

 ### Visualisation pipeline